Open once again from 10 October 2022 for the winter season – here’s what you can expect at “the world’s largest flower garden”

-Incredible to believe that such a place can exist in the desert – but this is Dubai, anything is possible, right?
-It is the current record holder of the largest flower garden in the world by total blooms.
+Incredible to believe that such a place can exist in the desert – but this is Dubai; anything is possible, right?
+It is the current Guinness World Record holder of the largest flower garden in the world by total blooms.

 What is there to see and do at Dubai Miracle Garden

 The gardens are designed to let your imagination run wild.
-There are insta-moments as well as points to simply relax and enjoy the floral displays.
+There are insta-moments as well as points to relax and enjoy the floral displays simply.